-In the case of the section of fluid-filled cable that is the subject of this PSA, ESB records indicate that 27,177 litres of cable fluid leaked into the ground from the cable over a period of 30 months between July 2004 and December 2006.
+In the case of the section of fluid-filled cable that is the subject of this PSA, ESB records indicate that 4,206 litres of cable fluid leaked into the ground from the cable over a period of 2 months between October 2003 and November 2003.
 The type of fluid understood to have been present in the cable is identified in ESB records as linear alkyl benzenes.
+It is understood that a quantity of cable fluid entered Booterstown Marsh adjacent to the leak location at the time of the leak and that pollution control measures were taken to contain and recover this cable fluid.